Raphystolage/JetterPunk/README.md

 ### v1.2.0

 - Add map, multiple choice, click and tile quiz solve feature in order to make *any quiz* solvable

+### v1.3.0

+- Add French language
+- The language of the extension is determined by the browser language setting (English if not supported)
+- Upgrade pop-up to make it usable
+    - Add (de)activation functionality for all features
+    - Add title test feature (add "Test Feature" at the end of the title on JetPunk main page)
+    - Display current language

 ## Details

-- Language : English
+- Languages : English, French

 ## Legal Disclaimer